Auto Service Tech (AST)

 Students will prepare for ASE tests in Engine Repair (A1), Brakes (A5), Suspension and Steering (A4) and Manual Drive Train and Axles (A3).
 At the conclusion of this class students will take their ASE certification tests.
 Prerequisite: AUTO 117, AUTO 119, AUTO 120, AUTO 128, AUTO 151.

 Course Fees: $144.00

 AST 286.
 ASE Exam Prep: Section Two.
 1 Credit.

 Students will prepare for ASE tests in Automatic Transmission/Transaxle (A2), Electrical/Electronic Systems (A6), Heating and Air Conditioning (A7) and Engine Performance (A8).
 At the conclusion of this class students will take their ASE certification tests.
 Prerequisite: ATDI 134, ATDI 257, ATDI 264, ATDI 265, AUTO 251.

 AST 408.
 Current Trends Mobility Tech.
 2 Credits.

 This course presents an examination of current model year design and trends in the mobility industries.
 Extensive undergraduate research and the latest techniques for presenting material will be employed.

 AST 450.
 Advanced Engine Performance.
 4 Credits.

-Students in this course will use advacned diagnostic equipment to dynamically test and analyze computer-controlled emission, fuel delivery and ignition systems.
-Students will follow manufacturer drive cycles to see what effect the alternative fuels, additives and trouble codes have on drivabilbity, emissions and performance.
+Students in this course will use advanced diagnostic equipment to dynamically test and analyze computer-controlled emission, fuel delivery and ignition systems.
+Students will follow manufacturer drive cycles to see what effect the alternative fuels, additives and trouble codes have on drivability, emissions and performance.
 The ASE L1-Advanced Engine Performance Specialist will be heavily emphasized during this course.
-Prerequisite: AST 266 (AUTO 251) Formerly AUTO 450.
+Prerequisite: AST 266.